jdat82/nuborn/README.md

 Neither uglify nor sass were able to do it.
 Closure compiler was not a solution has it is too slow and doesn't handle defines.

 So the uglify task configuration is called nuglify and the sass one, nsass.
 They are strictly identical to the original ones.
-The only difference is that at build time, we use a custom algorithm to compute and sort files according to their dependencies before sending the configuration to uglify and sass.
+The only difference is that at build time, we use a dependency algorithm to compute and sort files according to their dependencies before sending the configuration to uglify and sass.

 In javascript and scss files, you can use a comment like this to use it :
 ```
 /**
- * @provide my-cmponent
+ * @provide my-component
  * @require some-other-component
  */
 ```

 You can only have 1 provide per source file.
 You can have several require per source file.
 You can dispatch them on several comments if you like.
 At the end, you need to have a provide declared for every require.

 Juggling with several platforms
 -------------------------------

 When coding we prefer to build only one target to accelerate build time.
 So we added a little hook enabled for every task so as to only active platforms are built.

 So if you have a configuration like this :